-For another delicious plant-based butternut squash recipe, try this vegan butternut squash risotto.
+For another delicious plant-based butternut squash recipe, try this butternut squash risotto.
 It’s an easy, no stir method that’s great for entertaining.

-If you’re craving dessert, try this vegan cashew cheesecake.
+If you’re craving dessert, try this cashew cheesecake.
 It’s gluten free, refined sugar free, and has the right balance of sweetness and tang.

 Sauteed Butternut Squash Noodles

 - 1 clove chopped garlic